msalemor/azure-apim-monetization/README.md

 ```
 ## Putting the concepts together

-- Create your products and assign it the groups.
+- Create your products and assign it the access groups (usually administrators and developers).
 - Create users and assign them to products.
   - Create subscriptions tied to products and get the subscription key for the user
 - Call the APIs in the products using the subscription key assigned to the users